HSAFoundation/Okra-Interface-to-HSA-Device/README.md

 ### FAQs

-* I see build errors while doing ./build.sh
-    * Answer: Check the Environment variables setup in okra/samples/env.sh.
-Each variable should be setup as instructed in the comment above it.
 * I keep getting an error saying 'error while loading shared libraries: libokra\_x86\_64.so: cannot open shared object file: No such file or directory'.
     * Answer: The libokra\_x86\_64.so library directory isn't in the LD\_LIBRARY\_PATH or the version of libokra\_x86\_64.so is incorrect.
 * I keep getting an error saying 'error while loading shared libraries: libhsa-runtime64.so.1: cannot open shared object file: No such file or directory'.